BenderScript/envoybigbook/cmd/forward-proxy/README.md

 **This was tested on Ubuntu 18.04**

-In this example of we run a Forward Envoy Proxy that listens on port 4999 and after processing directs requests to their original destination.
+In this example of we run a Forward Envoy Proxy that listens on port 4999 and directs requests to their original destination.

-The use-case is applications running on the same host as the envoy proxy using it as a forward proxy.
-Applications can not communicate directly out to due IPTables rules.
+The practical use-case is to confine applications running on the same host as the envoy proxy by using it as a forward proxy.
+Applications can not communicate directly out due IPTables rules.

 ## Envoy Docker